apollo-business-automation/ibm-cp4ba-demo-deployment/README.md

 Two types of CP4BA deployments are available - _Demo_ and _Enterprise_.
 ### Demo deployment
 - Intended for demonstration and evaluation purposes.
 Not for production, not even for development.
-- Limited set of CP4BA capabilities:
+- Provides following set of CP4BA capabilities:
   - IBM Business Automation Workflow - Authoring
   - IBM FileNet Content Manager
   - IBM Operational Decision Manager